Kamisia/task-manager-app/README.md

 ## Description

-The 'Start Now, Succeed' project is a task management application written in JavaScript using the React.js library.
-It is a tool that enables users to create, edit, and delete tasks.
-The application offers an intuitive user interface that allows for easy navigation and quick task operations.
-Leveraging React.js technology, the project has been organized in a modular manner, facilitating code scalability and maintenance.
+'Start Now, Succeed' is a task management application that supports full CRUD operations (create, read, update, delete) and integrates with a PostgreSQL database.
+The demo version, available on GitHub Pages, relies on localStorage, enabling quick testing of the interface and basic functionalities without the need for a backend.

-## Installation
+## Demo

+The demo version of the application (localStorage):[Start Now, Succeed](https://kamisia.github.io/task-manager-app/)

+Note: The demo version uses localStorage, meaning the data is not persistent and does not utilize a backend or the PostgreSQL database.

+## How to run a project locally

-To run the application locally on your computer, follow these steps:
+To run the full version of the application with a backend and a PostgreSQL database, follow the instructions below:

 1. Clone the repository to your computer: